-PUBLIC COMMENT SUMMARY: At the time of publication, staff had received numerous contacts from the public in the form of letters, emails and phone calls, both in support and opposition.

-General reason's for opposition include lack of recreation areas, need for open space, devalue homes, overcrowding of the community; impact on infrastructure; environmentally toxic land; additional housing is not needed; amendment may be invalid; too many existing vacancies in the area, developer will degrade the quality of life; too much traffic, pollution, increased school class size, and detrimental to the wildlife that inhabits the area; additional units will be too close to existing units; roads will surround my units; many bought property for the golf course and open space view, do not want change.
-Those people in support of the application want to see development, the creation of jobs, and they are tired of looking at land which is not maintained.
+PUBLIC COMMENT SUMMARY: At the time of publication, staff had received numerous contacts from the public.
+Staff received a total of 512 contacts of which 29 were in support and 483 in opposition.
+The general reasons for opposition the proposed project included: lack of recreation areas, need for open space, devalue homes, overcrowding of the community; impact on infrastructure; environmentally toxic land; additional housing is not needed; amendment may be invalid; too many existing vacancies in the area, developer will degrade the quality of life; too much traffic, pollution, increased school class size, and detrimental to the wildlife that inhabits the area; additional units will be too close to existing units; roads will surround my units; many bought property for the golf course and open space view, do not want change.
+Those reasons for supporting the project included: the creation of jobs and a tax base, and they are tired of looking at land which is not maintained.

-The applicant submitted a binder to staff which included numerous letters of support, in which were signed by residents of Boca Del Mar, residents of the City of Boca Raton, residents of Palm Beach County, Residents of Broward County and petitions from the internet.
-These signed petitions however are noted and signed as support for the prior application ZV/DOA 2011-1728 and not the current application.
+The applicant submitted a binder to staff which included numerous letters of support (approximately 865, of which 310 are from Boca Del Mar), in which were signed by residents of Boca Del Mar, residents of the City of Boca Raton, residents of Palm Beach County, Residents of Broward County and petitions from the internet.
+These signed petitions; however, are noted and signed as support for the prior application ZV/DOA 2011-1728 and not the current application.